-- Note: Primary hyperparathyroidism also causes low Vitamin D, so if your Vitamin D is low but your calcium is high, you have a parathyroid tumor.
+- Note: Primary hyperparathyroidism also causes low Vitamin D, so if your Vitamin D is low but your calcium is high, you have a parathyroid tumor due to PRIMARY hyperparathyroidism.

 Confusion of Primary vs. Secondary Hyperparathyroidism

 The biggest mistake made by all types of doctors, including nephrologists and endocrinologists is to confuse primary hyperparathyroidism with secondary hyperparathyroidism.
 This is VERY important since primary hyperparathyroidism must be cured with surgery while secondary hyperparathyroidism is treated with vitamin D (and calcium).
 Think of these two as opposites!
 If you simply remember that secondary hyperparathyroidism cannot ever be associated with high blood calcium, then you will get this correct almost all the time.
 If it is so simple, then why do doctors get this wrong all the time?
 We wish we could tell you that answer, but this mistake is the reason we made the Vitamin-D-Pro app'so people could tell primary hyperparathyroidism from secondary hyperparathyroidism.
 This is why the app asks questions about stomach surgery, kidney stones and dialysis on the front page.
 Vitamin D can have great benefits for many people, but must be avoided in people with high blood calcium (primary hyperparathyroidism).

 Primary hyperparathyroidism is caused by a tumor of a parathyroid gland.
 This leads to high blood calcium in almost all cases.
 Primary hyperparathyroidism is treated with surgery to remove the parathyroid tumor from the neck.
 Primary hyperparathyroidism CANNOT be treated with vitamin D. In fact, giving vitamin D to a patient with high blood calcium can be dangerous and can cause the blood calcium to rise to very high levels and even cause heart attacks and stroke.
 Primary hyperparathyroidism is discussed in detail in other articles, but you can remember the difference because primary hyperparathyroidism is 'primarily a parathyroid problem'.
 There is nothing else that caused the parathyroid glands to become active.
 The person developed a tumor on a parathyroid gland (in their neck).